Research in the Schulz Laboratory

 Artificial Functionalization of Natural Products

-synthetic organic chemistry.
+Biosynthetic pathways bring about structural complexity but are inflexible in comparison to synthetic organic chemistry.
 The introduction of synthetic compounds into biosynthetic pathways combines the strength of both regimes.
 In precursor-directed mutasynthesis, synthetic compounds are accepted by wild-type enzymes from a native producer organism and can carry artificial functional groups into the

 corresponding compound.